Personal Loans » Compare Loans » Peerform vs Payoff vs Prosper: Which Personal Loan Is Better?

 Prosper does provide loans to people with less-than-perfect credit.
 The website has a rate estimate tool that allows you to enter a 580 credit score, which confirms that you can get a loan with this score.
 You should be aware, however, that you will not be able to obtain the best rates.

-Yes, there are no prepayment penalties with Payoff, so you can make additional payments or pay off your loan balance in full before the end of your loan term without incurring any fees.
-If you want to switch lenders, keep in mind that you may have already paid an origination fee, which should be factored into your calculations.
+Yes, there are no prepayment penalties with Happy Money, so you can make additional payments or pay off your loan balance in full before the end of your loan term without incurring any fees.

 More Personal Loan Reviews